BenchCouncil/AI.vs.Clinician/README.md

 # AI-Assisted Clinician vs. Clinician: Unveiling the Intricate Interactions Between AI and Clinicians Through a Prospective, Multi-Site, Mixed-Blind, Multi-Arm, Randomized, and Controlled Trial for Early Sepsis Warning.

+Since December 2022, we have been conducting an AI-based clinical trial on the diagnosis and treatment of sepsis across 14 medical centers, with a trial period of 18 months.
+The study involves 7,500 diagnostic procedures performed by 125 clinicians.
+To ensure transparency in the trial, we have recorded all actions of the clinicians and compiled them into the dataset "AI vs. Clinician."
 AI.vs.Clinician is a large and human-centered database that comprises information related to the behavior variations of clinicians’ diagnosis with or without the assistance of different AI models.

-The database is publicly available from PhysioNet (awaiting approval).
-This repo contains all the related source code used during the construction of this database.

-The details and steps to use AI.vs.Clinician database are as follows.
+Furthermore, we conducted an in-depth analysis of the trial results to reveal the real-world situation of AI-based medical devices in clinical practice, as presented in our paper “Assisting Clinicians With AI Systems for Early Sepsis Warning: A Prospective, Multi-Site, Mixed-Blind, Multi-Arm, Randomized, Multi-Controlled Trial”.

 # Request to Access MIMIC databases and AI.vs.Clinician database